Ale2328/Txt-Editor/README.md

 # Txt-Editor

-An simple text editor in java made by 3 boys
+A simple text editor in java made by 3 boys